Lighting-Zhu/ChannelSimulation_Matlab/README.md

 # ChannelSimulation_Matlab
-Simulation of fading channel using various modulation, diversity and combining
+Simulation of AWGN and fading channel using various modulation, diversity and combining